SPARC-FAIR-Codeathon/2024-team-2/README.md

 - Provides an easy-to-use python-based application programming interface (API) to provide the above functionality
 - Provides a **natural language inteface** to make it easy for users to specify their quantity of interest
 - Provides a series of tutorials to demonstrate the functionality of sparc-assemble
-- Reuses existing SPARC resources and tools including sparc-me, sparc-flow, and the sparc-python-client
+- Reuses existing SPARC resources and tools including [sparc-me](https://github.com/SPARC-FAIR-Codeathon/sparc-me), [sparc-flow](https://github.com/SPARC-FAIR-Codeathon/sparc-flow), and the sparc-python-client.

 ## Designed to enable FAIRness
-We have endevoured enusre FAIRness of sparc-assemble and the tools that it uses.  against the FAIR Principles established for research software.
-The details of this assemsement  in the following [document](INSERT GOOGLE DOC).
+We have assessed the FAIRness of our sparc-assemble against the FAIR Principles established for research software.
+The details of this assemsement is available in the following [document](INSERT GOOGLE DOC).

+Additionally, sparc-assemble has adopted exsiting dataset, knoweledge graph and workflow standards including:
+- The Common Workflow Language (CWL) - is an open standard and specification used in the field of bioinformatics and scientific computing to describe and execute tools and workflows.
+CWL provides a way to define and share complex computational tasks and data processing pipelines in a portable and platform-independent manner.
+It uses a JSON-based format to describe input data, processing steps, and output data, allowing researchers to collaborate and share reproducible analyses across different computing environments.
+CWL aims to enhance the ease of defining, sharing, and executing computational workflows, particularly in the context of data-intensive scientific research.
+- EDAM ontology - EDAM is a comprehensive ontology of well-established, familiar concepts that are prevalent within bioscientific data analysis and data management (including computational biology, bioinformatics, and bioimage informatics).
+EDAM includes topics, operations, types of data and data identifiers, and data formats, relevant in data analysis and data management in life sciences.
+- SPARC Dataset Structure

 ## Future developments
-- Workflow and tool registry in SPARC portal
-- standardise the description of intputs and outputs of these models and tools
+- Standardise the description of intputs and outputs of these models and tools
-- Integrate our knowledge graph with other SPARC knowledgebases (
+- Integrate our knowledge graph with other knowledgebases including the SPARC Anatomical Connectivity Maps and SPARC Functional Connectivity maps.
+This will enable workflows to be automatically assembled not only based on input/output relationships, but also based on anatomical and physiological connectivity.
-- Leverage anatomical and funcational connetivity to assemble new workflows
-- Expand tool descriptions that can be access e.g. Workflow Description Language, Nextflow, Snakemake etc
+- Expand tool descriptions that can be accessed e.g. Workflow Description Language, Nextflow, Snakemake etc
-- Link with Language Models to support
+- Link with Large Language Models to support more complex queries, for example to help visualise quantities of interest.
+- Show how the assembled workflows can be run with [sparc-flow](https://github.com/SPARC-FAIR-Codeathon/sparc-flow) directly from the commandline or through existing cloud computing platforms from [Dockstore.org](https://dockstore.org) (currently supports running on [AnVIL](https://anvilproject.org), [Cavatica](https://www.cavatica.org), [CGC](https://www.cancergenomicscloud.org), [DNAnexus](https://www.dnanexus.com), [Galaxy](https://usegalaxy.org), [Nextflow Tower](https://seqera.io/tower), and [Terra].

 ## Setting up sparc-assemble